Swedish/Deep Tissue Aromatherapy Indian Head Pregnancy

 Some of the same strokes are used as classic massage therapy, but the movement is slower and the pressure is deeper and concentrated on areas of tension and pain in order to reach the sub-layer of muscles and the fascia (the connective tissue surrounding muscles).

 Essential oils are blended for each individual client depending on their needs at the time.
+The treatment includes a consultation to allow the therapist to blend the appropriate oils for any conditions and issues you’d like treating.

 A 1 hour treatment designed for the expectant mother.

-A relaxing facial and massage combination treatment.
+A relaxing face, back and leg massage combination treatment.

 A few notes for all massages, before, during and after treatment;